 Navigating Ethics of Physician-Patient Confidentiality: A Communication Privacy Management Analysis

-Office of the Australian Information Commissioner: Business Resource – Using and Disclosing Patients’ Health Information
+Office of the Australian Information Commissioner: Using and disclosing health information

-Office of the Australian Information Commissioner: Business Resource – Disclosure of Health Information and impaired capacity
+Office of the Australian Information Commissioner: Disclosing information about patients with impaired capacity